View Details Explore Now →

 Can hypertension be cured?

-While hypertension cannot be permanently cured, it can be effectively managed and controlled through lifestyle changes and medication, allowing individuals to live healthy lives.
+While hypertension cannot always be cured, it can be effectively managed through lifestyle changes and medication.
+With proper management, individuals can significantly reduce their risk of complications and maintain a healthy quality of life.

 Dr. Alex Rivera